bacchinl/PhD_Polythermal_Glacier_Svalbard/igm-example/README.md

 Run the first experiment with `igm_run +experiment=params_spin_up_enthalpy`

-To asses the sensitivity of the hydrothermal structure, change the temperature over the ela, the ela and modify the starting time of the simulation in the parameter file (experiment/params_spin_up_enthalpy.yaml).
+To assess the sensitivity of the hydrothermal structure to the parametrisation, change the temperature over the ela, the ela and modify the starting time of the simulation in the parameter file (experiment/params_spin_up_enthalpy.yaml).

+## Step 2 - Finding the best parameters with optuna